 3- Basketball gets you in shape

 Jumping, running, stopping, and starting, and versatile motions are crucial to the game of basketball.
 These movements also develop a good fitness regimen.
 If you aren’t a pro at basketball, you can play at the local park or the gym.
 Invite a couple of friends to the court with you for added fun during the game.
 If you have a few skills, join a basketball club or league and join fellow basketball fans for hooping fun.
 A Weekly basketball game significantly improves physical fitness and endurance.

 4- Mental Health Check-Up

-Over 43 million Americans have a debilitating mental illness like depression, bipolar disorder, and eating disorders.
+Over 43 million Americans have debilitating mental illnesses like depression, bipolar disorder, and eating disorders.
 While you are busy staying physically fit, take time to give your mental health a recharge.
 Adapt your lifestyle to a more productive and beneficial setting for yourself rather than others.
 Remove harmful and toxic people from your life, learn how to express your emotions better, include more nutritious foods in your diet, and keep a journal or blog to start your trek to sound mental well-being.

 Increased strength and endurance, greater flexibility, improved balance, and improved cardiovascular health are among the long list of health benefits of dance.
 Turn on the iPod and blare the music loud throughout the home as you shake what your mama gave you.
 Break a little sweat if you dare.
-Dance feels excellent, and with such great benefits, why not twist, turn and shake it all about?
+Dance feels excellent, and with such great benefits, why not twist, turn, and shake it all about?